capsule-corp-ternoa/ternoa-proposals/TIPs/tip-500-TEE-Enclave.md

 &nbsp;
 ## Cluster Network
 In Ternoa architecture, enclaves are organized in clusters to support secret sharing.
-Each cluster is made of 5 different encalves.
+Each cluster is made of 5 different enclaves.
 Enclaves of a cluster can either belong to a single private owner (for permissioned use) or be publicly distributed in different geographical locations or cloud providers.

 Proposal to register or remove a cluster requires approval from technical committee of the Ternoa network, which is accessible from [polkadotjs](https://polkadot.js.org/apps/?rpc=wss://mainnet.ternoa.network/) app for everyone.